Recitals

 Attention High School Students:

-Crescendo Competitions is a non-profit non-commercial organization that operates exclusively for educational purposes.
 Students who have participated in Crescendo International Competition for five (5) years may qualify for a Letter of Recommendation for College/ University.
-Letters of Recommendation from Crescendo International Competition are accepted at all Colleges and Universities across the USA.